volkhu/demo-web-app-filters/README.md

 (command used: `./schemacrawler --server=postgresql --host=localhost --port=5432 --user=postgres --password=postgrespw --database=postgres --command=schema --output-format=png --output-file=database_diagram.png --info-level=standard --portable-names`)

 As evident, one filter can contain many criteria.
 Criterion is defined as a base entity from which various criteria with different data types inherit from.
 Chosen inheritance strategy is JOINED, meaning each sub-class has its own table that does not contain its parent's fields, but rather references to an entry in the parent (base) table.
 This guarantees an unique ID for each criterion while also allowing different data types for different criteria.
+Varchar fields `match_type` and `operator` are representing Java enums in a string format.

 **Unit tests** can be found in `src/test`.
 Most notable are the tests that verify conversions between entities and DTOs, ensuring their properties get carried over properly in either direction.

 ## Configuration

 The back-end can be run with multiple profiles and there are different config files for each.
-Profiles can be chosen by setting the `spring_profiles_active` environment variable to `dev` or `prod`.
+Profiles can be chosen by setting the `SPRING_PROFILES_ACTIVE` environment variable to `dev` or `prod`.

 **Development profile** settings are located in `src/main/resources/application-dev.properties`:
 * `spring.datasource.initialization-mode=always` - populate the database with initial data at every startup.
 * `spring.datasource.data=classpath:data-dev.sql` - specify the SQL file containing said data.
 * `spring.jpa.hibernate.ddl-auto=update` - create database schema from JPA entities and update automatically when changes are made.
-* `spring.jpa.defer-datasource-initialization=true` - wait until Hibernate has created the database schema before loading the initial data.
+* `spring.jpa.defer-datasource-initialization=true` - wait until Hibernate has created the database schema before loading initial data.

 **Production profile** settings are located in `src/main/resources/application-prod.properties`:
 * `spring.jpa.hibernate.ddl-auto=validate` - verify that the correct schema exists in the database at application startup, since in this profile it must be created by manually importing the `schema-prod.sql` file from the same folder.
 This is derived from the automatically created dev profile schema.